AzuraCast/azuracast.com/docs/help/streaming_software.md

 ### ShoutCast Mode

-BUTT will automatically add 1 to the port number you specify if used in ShoutCast mode, so use the port specified in the "IceCast Clients" section.
+Use the given port specified in the "ShoutCast v1 Clients" section.
 Since ShoutCast v1 does not let you specify a username, specify your password as `dj_username:dj_password` (the username and password for the DJ separated by a colon).

 ![BUTT Sample ShoutCast configuration](https://i.imgur.com/Iv9G4v6.png)